jacobkers/papylio_kers/README.md

 *Advanced installation instructions can be found below*

-Get the `Setup.cmd` file for Windows or the `Setup.command` file for Mac (and probably Linux) Place this file in a directory where you want the code to be located Double click on the setup file
+- Get the `Setup.cmd` file for Windows or the `Setup.command` file for Mac (and probably Linux)
+- Place this file in a directory where you want the code to be located
+- Double click on the setup file
+  *Note for Mac: If you download the .command file from the internet you have to give it execute permission using `chmod 755 Setup.command`*
-Give your netid and password to log into gitlab and download the code The code will be in a subfolder called "traceanalysis", you can move this folder anywhere you like The original `Setup.cmd` or `Setup.command` file can be deleted.
+- Give your netid and password to log into gitlab and download the code
+- The code will be in a subfolder called "traceanalysis", you can move this folder anywhere you like
+- The original `Setup.cmd` or `Setup.command` file can be deleted.

 ## Using the GUI
 Start the user interface by double clicking the file `Start GUI.cmd` for Windows or `Start GUI.command` for Mac